Bischoff/wozmania/docs/usage.md

 ### Running WozMania

+#### Requirements

+To run WozMania, you need:

+- a Linux system
+- a 64 bits ARM processor
+- at least 1 MB RAM
+- at least 2 MB disk space
+- an ANSI terminal with at least 26 rows and 80 columns.

+#### Instructions

 1. Assemble and install WozMania by running the commands `make` and `sudo make install`.
 2. Download to the directory `/var/lib/wozmania/roms` a file